melindahiggins2000/emoryN710/README.md

 ## Regression Analysis in Health Outcomes Research

 Melinda Higgins will be in class today covering regression methods for Health Outcomes Research.
+The PPT slides and video lecture are provided below.

 * [Regression Analyses and Interpretation by Wenhui (Vivian) Zhang, PhD](Regression_Analysis_Interpretation_2025.pptx)
 * [Regression Analyses Presentation by Melinda Higgins, PhD]() - TO BE ADDED LATER